 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You would like to pursue your own particular interests in political economy through one of four distinct pathways
+- Develop your own particular interests in political economy through one of four distinct pathways.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.